frankkramer-lab/aucmedi/docs/automl/overview.md

 The mentality behind AutoML is to ensure easy application, integration and maintenance of complex medical image classification pipelines.

+Especially for clinical scientists without a computer science background, research and application of state-of-the-art medical image classification approaches are a complex task.
+The majority of implementations are so called "island solutions", which are implemented and specialized for a single dataset without the possibility of fast reproducibility or even translational application on new datasets (even if it is the same image modality).

+This situation lead to a frustration of clinicians that high performing models are existing but can not be applied without various pipeline modifications.

+Thus, AUCMEDI wants to provide a fast and intuitive interface through AUCMEDI AutoML for building, application and sharing of state-of-the-art medical image classification models.

 !!! cite "Wikipedia defines AutoML"
     AutoML potentially includes every stage from beginning with a raw dataset to building a machine learning model ready for deployment.
     AutoML was proposed as an artificial intelligence-based solution to the growing challenge of applying machine learning.